Sv443-Network/UserUtils/README.md

 LooseUnion<TUnion extends string | number | object>
 ```

-A type that offers autocomplete in the IDE for the passed union but also allows any value of the same type to be passed.
+A generic type that offers autocomplete in the IDE for the passed union but also allows any value of the same type to be passed.
 Supports unions of strings, numbers and objects.

 <details><summary><b>Example - click to view</b></summary>